Supporting the GC&DC

 Lifetime Achievement Award

-A specially designed silver medal sponsored and produced by Thomas Fattorini Ltd. is given by the Goldsmiths' Craft & Design Council in recognition of the recipient's outstanding contribution and commitment to the craft and industry of silversmithing, jewellery and the allied trades.
+A specially designed silver medal sponsored and made by Thomas Fattorini Ltd. is given by the Goldsmiths' Craft & Design Council in recognition of the recipient's outstanding contribution and commitment to the craft and industry of silversmithing, jewellery and the allied trades.

 The Goldsmiths' Craft & Design Council views this as a very positive development in the structure and nature of the competition and encourage others to be Named Award Patrons to the competition in the future.

 Please contact us if you are interested in becoming a Named Award Patron.

 Please contact us if you are interested in becoming a Sponsor.